Northern Flicker

 Creating a welcoming habitat for Northern Flickers in Colorado is straightforward once you understand what they need.
 Here are the most effective steps our experts recommend:

 - Hang a suet cage loaded with a high-fat suet cake.
-In Colorado's cold winters, suet provides the caloric density birds need to survive freezing overnight temperatures.
+Suet provides the caloric density birds need, especially during cold weather.

 - Add a peanut feeder or tray filled with shelled or in-shell peanuts.
 High in protein and fat, peanuts attract Northern Flickers and a wide variety of other backyard species.